iconic/grunt-svg-toolkit/README.md

 Have a troublesome SVG you are using that isn't generating the output you'd expect?
 Open an [issue](https://github.com/iconic/grunt-svg-toolkit/issues) with the details and include the SVG markup for us to test with.

 Have an awesome idea for a new feature or additional output format that would be useful?
-Create a [`feature request` labeled issue](https://github.com/iconic/grunt-svg-toolkit/labels/feature%20request) describing it, or even better... send a [pull request](https://github.com/iconic/grunt-svg-toolkit/pulls)!
+Create a [`feature request` issue](https://github.com/iconic/grunt-svg-toolkit/labels/feature%20request) describing it, or even better... send a [pull request](https://github.com/iconic/grunt-svg-toolkit/pulls)!

 Bugs?
 You know what to [do](https://github.com/iconic/grunt-svg-toolkit/issues).

+## Background

+This project is the result of abstracting and generalizing the icon production process tools used in building [Iconic](https://useiconic.com/), and to open source those pieces that might be more widely useful and applicable to the design and development communities.

 ## Release History